The market is overvalued from a historical perspective. The image below shows the Shiller PE Ratio over time for the S&P 500.

 A Market Of Individual Stocks

 The stock market is made up of individual securities.
-Securities that are undervalued now are less likely to see as steep of drawdowns in a valuation-based market sell off.
+We believe that securities that are undervalued now are less likely to see as steep of drawdowns in a valuation-based market sell off.
 We expect companies with the most inflated valuations to fall the farthest.

 Despite the market’s high valuation level as a whole, there are many individual securities still trading at bargain prices.
 We analyze high quality dividend stocks trading at fair or better prices in The Sure Dividend Newsletter.